On an indivisibility version of Iizuka's conjecture: Preliminaries

 \subsection{An explicit version of Nakagawa and Horie}

-The main goal of this section is to make Lemma~\ref{Horie} as explicit as possible.
-To begin, we present an asymptotic formula for \( S_+(X, m, N) \) in the following lemma.
-While this result may exist in the literature, we include a proof here due to the absence of a clear reference and for the sake of completeness. \begin{lemma} For any $m,N$ as in Lemma~\ref{Horie}, we have
+The main goal of this section is to make Lemma~\ref{Horie} explicit.
+To begin with, we present an asymptotic formula for \( S_+(X, m, N) \) in the following lemma.
+While this result may exist in the literature, we include a proof here due to the absence of a clear reference and for the sake of completeness. \begin{lemma} Let $m$ and $N$ be as in Lemma~\ref{Horie}.
+Then for any $\varepsilon>0$, we have the following estimate